 Selling A House Before Probate

-Many residents of Upstate and Midland counties as well as the entire state of South Carolina for that matter, find themselves looking for information about how to sell an inherited house before probate.
-This is either because they have inherited a house through a will or have been named as executor in this document.
+Many residents across the entire state of South Carolina especially in the Upstate and Midland counties, find themselves looking for information about how to sell an inherited house before probate.
+This is either because they have inherited a house through a will or have been named as executor of the estate.

-This is a situation that raises the need to find answers to several important questions.
+This is a situation that raises several important questions and the need to find answers.
 One of those important questions is “can you sell a house before probate is granted?”

 Can You Sell An Inherited House Before Probate?

 Individuals who ended up with an inherited home often can’t or don’t want to keep it.
 It could be their parent’s home where both parents are now deceased.
-One option is to put the house on the market but the question is, “can you sell an inherited house before probate?”
+One option is to put the house on the market but the question is, “how to sell a probate property in South Carolina“

 If a will exists chances are a family member who is close to the deceased is aware of this important document.
 It may be that a particular person is named as the executor in the will.
 The executor has the duty and obligation to see that the last wishes as outlined in the will are fully carried out.
 If property is involved in the estate, such as a house, this most likely will have to go through a probate process.

 Individuals who have inherited a house may not realize that it has to go through a probate process.
 They may attempt to put the house on the market for sale.
 If they use a Realtor to attend to this, an experienced agent will know that the house must go through the “selling a house before probate” process.
 This is in order for a sale to be legal.

 The probate laws are in place to ensure that the wishes of the will are carried out as intended.
 This is the main reason why selling a house before probate is not allowed in many states.